fahadmujawar/Interactive-Data-Visualisation/README.md

 ---

+ ## Observations
+- Meat-heavy diets (even when merged) show consistently higher environmental costs across all indicators (red zone in heatmap and full radial coverage in radar).
+- Fish-based diets, while lower in GHGs, show higher water use and water scarcity footprint, which is a non-obvious insight from the radar chart.
+- The sunburst chart reveals that females dominate vegetarian/vegan groups, particularly ages 20-39, indicating demographic shifts in sustainable eating (seen visually in the expanded purple and blue sectors).
+---
 ## Running the Code
+1. Please open `Data_Visulaisation.ipynb` in google colab or click on link here https://colab.research.google.com/drive/1CfekAZRX-vsvNaJPPBKgNWJGIjqThW04#scrollTo=vin2NgYzzgfG
-1. Upload `Results_21Mar2022.csv` to your Colab session.
+2. Upload `Results_21Mar2022.csv` to your Colab session.
-2. Update the path if necessary:
+3. Update the path if necessary:
    ```python
    df = pd.read_csv('/content/Results_21Mar2022.csv')

    ```
-3. Run all cells to generate visualizations.
+4. Run all cells to generate visualizations.

-4. (Optional) Export high-resolution PNGs/ html files by uncommenting the provided save commands.
+5. (Optional) Export high-resolution PNGs/ html files by uncommenting the provided save commands.

 ---